 His finely crafted goods — the epitome of understated Italian ease — are almost all made by workers who are paid above average and enjoy a theater, an amphitheater, a library and a cafeteria serving locally grown food (all built by Cucinelli) in Solomeo, the antiquated Umbrian village that is his wife’s hometown.”

-Curious about how to host a successful lunch or dinner soirée like an Italian?
+How to host a dinner party like an Italian

 Respect the Meal as a Sacred Ritual

 “When we were just a family of farmers, we didn’t have lights in the house and so what was life about for us?
 It was meals,” Cucinelli says.
 Never try to Snapchat a Cucinelli dinner.
 No devices are allowed at the table, and everyone dines together, whether it’s at his grand Florence affair or during the daily lunch in his company cafeteria.”

 “I was born by candlelight,” he says.
 “A meal deserves that kind of softness.”
 At the Florence dinner, pillar candles illuminated centerpieces of thyme, rosemary, oregano and lavender plants, and votive flames lined the winding garden paths with flashing, honey-toned light.”